Baptists Together: Missionary organization

 The Fellowship of British Baptists and BMS World Mission brings together in ministry the churches that are members of the Baptist Union of Scotland, Wales, the Irish Baptist Networks, and the Baptist Union of Great Britain.
 It is itself a member of The National Council for Voluntary Youth Services (NCVYS) because of its work to promote young people's personal and social development.

 Inter-denominational associations

 The union maintains membership with Christian ecumenical organisations such as Churches Together in England, Churches Together in Britain and Ireland, the Conference of European Churches, and the World Council of Churches.

 Missionary Society

 The BMS World Mission was organised as Baptist Missionary Society in 1792, under the leadership of Andrew Fuller (1754-1815), John Sutcliff (1752-1814), and William Carey (1761-1834).

 Beliefs

 The union has a Baptist confession of faith.
 It is a member of the Baptist World Alliance.

+Marriage

+In 1988, the Union adopted a resolution affirming that homosexuality is unacceptable in the ministry.

+In 2000, progressive churches founded the Affirm network for the inclusion of LGBTQ people.

+In 2014, the Union affirmed the freedom of each local church about blessings of same-sex marriage.
+Due to opposition from conservatives, it advised against doing so in May 2016.
+In December 2016, a group of pastors called on the Union to respect diversity of belief, as it does with the ordination of women.